ViBiOh/fibr/README.md

 You can share folders or just one file: it generates a short link that gain access to shared object and is considered as "root folder" with no parent escalation.

-It can be password-protected: user _has to_ enter password to see content (login is not used, you can leave it blank).
+It can be password-protected: user **has to** enter password to see content (login is not used, you can leave it blank).

 It can be read-only or with edit right.
 With edit-right, user can do anything as you, uploading, deleting, renaming, except generating new shares.

+It can be created with expiration duration.

 > It's really useful for sharing files with friends.
 You don't need account at Google, Dropbox, iCloud or a mobile-app: a link and everyone can see and share content!